 A post-mortem is the medical examination of a person’s body after they have died in order to establish the cause of death.
-A post-mortem is not always required, but is often carried out when the cause of death is sudden and unknown.
+Post-mortems are not always required, but are often carried out when the cause of death is sudden and unknown.

 Post-mortems are carried out by doctors that specialise in identifying the nature and cause of disease, called pathologists.
 A post-mortem may be carried out:

 - To further understand a disease so that more effective treatments can be developed

 - To determine whether an inquest is required

 - Where there are concerns about the medical treatment provided